 The Karoo Poort is a very old route followed by the first settlers, and together with the Hottentot Kloof, formed the only route to the north (and the Karoo) from Cape Town through Ceres.
 The road is a typical poort, with easy gradients, following the course of a (mainly dry) river-bed through a natural gap in the mountains.
 The construction was managed by Andrew Bain and built by Adam de Smidt, who would later become Andrew Bain's son-in-law and Thomas Bain's brother in law.
 The pass is gravel, except for a small section of just over a kilometer and a half, where the tarring was no doubt done to protect the Karoopoort farm orchards from dust.
 The original old farmstead is on the left hand side of the road (west) when driving from east to west and looking its age these days.
 It is the only farm in the poort.

 Ceres has an abundance of passes connecting it with the outside world.
 One of the biggest is the Theronsberg Pass which forms a trio of passes into the north with the Hottentotskloof Pass and the Karoopoort.
 The pass (on the R46) connects Ceres with the R355 to Calvinia and Sutherland as well as linking up with the N1 highway just north of the Hexrivier Pass via another pass on the R46 - Die Venster (The Window).

 The Swaarmoed Pass is located approximately 20 km north-east of Ceres.
 The name translates from Afrikaans into 'Heavy Courage'.
-The 16 km long tarred pass rises 445 vertical meters to summit at just over 1100 m ASL.
+The 16 km long tarred pass descends 629 vertical meters from the summit at 1212 m ASL.
 It is the favourite access route to the snow fields on the highlands near Klondyke and Erfdeel farms, the latter perhaps better known as Matroosberg with a summit altitude of 2249m ASL - it is also the second highest peak in the Western Cape.
-(The highest being the Seweweeks Peak in the Swartberg range)
+(The highest being the Seweweeks Peak in the Swartberg range).